Do I Need A Registered Agent in Every State? (Answered)

 Some states have more stringent rules.
 For instance, in Virginia, registered agents must be attorneys or members of the corporation's management .

-Therefore, confirming the prerequisites in each state is necessary to see whether you qualify.
+Therefore, we recommend confirming the prerequisites in each state to see whether you qualify.

 How To Maintain a Registered Agent in All States?